-What is Electric Shock Drowning: Incidents and Prevention Explained
+What Is Electric Shock Drowning: Incidents & Prevention Explained

 The all-too-frequent, tragic reports about electric shock drowning victims losing their lives are sad reminders that the same hidden dangers of electric shock that exist with our swimming pools, saunas or hot tubs, can also be present in our lakes and other large bodies of water.

 This is a danger that most people are completely unaware of.
-They understand the risk of electric drowning in the above scenarios because water and electricity are so intertwined given the use of water pumps, water lights, water jets and water heaters.
+They understand the risk of drowning after an electrical accident in the above scenarios because water and electricity are so intertwined given the use of water pumps, water lights, water jets and water heaters.

 But out on a lake, where none of these things exist, people feel that they’re safe.
 Sadly, they’re not.